campus-resource-scheduler-project/campus-resource-scheduler-project.github.io/index.md

     Navbar.tsx # The application navbar.

+    Popup.tsx # The Edit Profile form.

-    NoteItem.tsx # The component for each note.
+    YourResources.tsx # The Your Resources page.

   lib/